Patreon Feed Widget for Website. No-code - Poper

 Quick reference

-What is Patreon Feed Widget: Embed Tiers, Public Posts, and Supporter Count on Any Site?
+What is Patreon Feed Widget: Embed Public Posts and Supporter Count on Any Site?

-A Patreon feed widget is an embeddable script that displays a creator's Patreon tiers, public posts, and supporter count on any website using the Patreon API v2 with OAuth, while keeping paid-tier content gated.
+A Patreon feed widget is an embeddable script that displays a creator's Patreon public posts and supporter count on your website using the Patreon API v2 with OAuth, while keeping patron-only content gated.

 Key facts